 IN 2011, the US Army Corps of Engineers were forecasted lower Great Lakes Water Level in 2012 for Lake Superior, Lake Michigan, and Lake Huron.
 High temperatures coupled with lack of snowfall in the upper Great Lakes are contributing factors to the decline.
-Lake Superior was expected to continue to face lower water levels from 2011 and was expected to drop another two inches over the next month.
+Lake Superior was expected to continue drop from 2011 and was expected to drop another two inches over the next month.
 Currently lakes Michigan and Huron are 7 inches above the water levels measured in 2011.

 NOAA’s National Ice Center reported that most of the Great Lakes region did not freeze over and open water was reported on all the lakes except for Lake St. Clair in the winter of 2012

-Overall the water level of the Great Lakes’ basin continues to approach historic lows.
+Overall the levels of the Great Lakes’ basin continues to approach historic lows.
 Low water levels in the 1930s and again in the 1960s was weather-related.
 Will lake levels continue to decline because of evaporation during these warmer winters?